1985 Chicago Bears season: Week 4: vs. Redskins

 Week 4 saw Chicago trailing 10-0 early to the Joe Theismann-led Washington Redskins.
 They would score the next forty-five points.
 One play turned the game, a 99-yard kickoff return by Willie Gault.
 This cut the lead to 10-7 and importantly, on the play, Washington's punter injured his knee and was sidelined for the remainder of the game.
-On the next possession, Theismann punted for 1 yard (his only punt in the NFL), and Chicago scored on the very next play to take a 14–10 lead, and they cruised from there.
+On the next possession, Theismann punted for 1 yard (his only punt in the NFL), and Chicago scored on the very next play to take a 14–10 lead, and they cruised from there – including Walter Payton and Jim McMahon exchanging touchdown passes to one another.